undiescoverd/leave-tracker-app/supabase/migrations/README.md

 1. Check that `auth_user_id()` is returning the correct user ID
 2. Verify JWT claims structure matches the function
-3. Use service role key for operations that need to bypass RLS
+3. Use secret key (or service role key) for operations that need to bypass RLS

 ### Migration Errors